 Contemporary dance piece: 1918 - November

-A contemporary dance piece titled ‘1918’ performed will be performed by Le Moana Dance Company in November 2018.
+A contemporary dance piece titled ‘1918’ performed was performed by Le Moana Dance Company in November 2018.

 7 November 2018 - Pukeahu National War Memorial Park